National Board Certification Resources

 National Board Five Core Propositions and the Nevada Educator Performance Framework (NEPF)

 National Board Certified Teachers

-There are 637 National Board Certified Teachers (NBCTs) in Nevada.
-The number of teachers and counselors pursuing National Board certification in Nevada grows impressively, with 790 teachers seeking to join the ranks of Nevada NBCTs by earning the highest education certification within the profession.
+There are currently 751 National Board Certified Teachers (NBCTs) in Nevada.
+The number of teachers and counselors pursuing National Board certification in Nevada grows impressively, seeking to join the ranks of Nevada NBCTs by earning the highest education certification within the profession.
 With implementation of Clark County School District Professional Growth Plan (PGP), financial support through the Great Teaching and Learning Fund (GTLF) Grant awarded to Nevada State Education Association, Northwestern Regional Professional Development Program, and Nevada National Board Professional Learning Institute; more than 800 National Board candidates in Nevada are participating in pursuit of National Board Certification.

-National Board Certified Teachers (NBCTs) serve as professional learning facilitators and support these candidates in their journey to certification.
+National Board Certified Teachers (NBCTs) serve as professional learning facilitators and support National Board candidates in their journey to Board certification.
 The work of the Nevada National Board Professional Learning Network engaging in collaborative leadership, shared responsibility, and servant leadership ensures that all teachers are served and supported in their professional learning endeavors and their commitment to accomplished teaching.

 Nevada NT3 celebrates the opportunity to serve and support all educators across the teaching career continuum in their professional learning, embedding the National Board Accomplished Teaching BoK (Body of Knowledge: Five Core Propositions, Architecture of Accomplished Teaching, and the National Board Standards) along the diverse intersections of the continuum, scaling to Board-Certification.